rozek/node-red-user-management-example/README.md

   * `Token` must contain a valid confirmation token for the given account
   * if all conditions are met, a hash for the given `newPassword`, `agreedToDPS` and `agreedToTOS` will be stored and the account marked as confirmed
   * the user may now log-in
-* confirming the new email address of an existing account
+* **confirming the new email address of an existing account**
   * POST with the confirmation `Token` from the submitted confirmation link, at least
-  * &lt;user-id&gt; must be the email address of an account which still has to be confirmed because it is the the new address of another account which is currently being renamed
+  * &lt;user-id&gt; must be the email address of an account which still has to be confirmed because it is the new address of another account which is currently being renamed
   * the requesting user does not have to authenticate him/herself
   * `Token` must contain a valid confirmation token for the given account
   * if all conditions are met, any settings from the old account are copied to the new one, the new account is marked as confirmed and the old account deleted